mks2122/SpotifyMP3Download/README.md

      ```bash
      python setup.py install

-3. Get the API key and secret from [spotify developers](https://developer.spotify.com/) and change it in app.py
+3. Get the API key and secret from [spotify developers](https://developer.spotify.com/) and change it in app.py Line 10

 ## Usage
 1. Run the app by: